aaron-fl/yaclipy/README.rst

         x == {'x':[1,2,3]}
         y == None

 A parameter of type ``dict`` is parsed as json.
-It may not parse to a dict.
+It may, or may not parse to a dict.